-Seven of the women aborted due to fetal anomalies.
-Of the twenty, I know at least two who had to do so during the second trimester because the anomaly developed or was only able to be seen during the second trimester.
+Nine of the women aborted due to fetal anomalies.
+Of the twenty-two, I know at least three who had to do so during the second trimester because the anomaly developed or was only able to be seen during the second trimester.
+In one case, the person initially was told, after learning her fetus would not survive (incompatible with life), that she would have to have the abortion out of state.
+But they found out that they could do an induction early and remain at their home hospital.

 Five were teenagers or not in stable relationships and didn't feel ready or interested in having a child.